spadeflush/spadeflush.github.io/_pages/about.md

 Hey!
 Thanks for stopping by.

-I'm a Year 1 Natural Sciences student at the University of Cambridge.
-My interests are broadly in neuroscience, though I do have a maths background and can just about code.
+I'm currently a Year 1 Natural Sciences student at the University of Cambridge.
+This is a fairly inactive site that gets updated once every several months; I've documented my interests and some of my notes.
+Hopefully I shall be updating it more often.

-In my free time I also like to do photography, calligraphy and read classics.
-If I have time I might even be joining (socio)linguistics projects.

-Please feel free to find me for a chat anytime!
+If you'd like to find me for any reason, I'm open for a chat anytime!